perikqw/perikqw/README.md

 - 👋 Hi, I’m @perikqw
-- 📫 my ig is per1k_qw
+- My ig is per1k_qw
+- Starting with coding :)

 <!---
 perikqw/perikqw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.